 So how do you create high-converting ecommerce landing pages that drive signups, subscriptions and sales?
 You don’t reinvent the wheel.
-Instead, you take a detailed look at the existing good, bad and shockingly terrible ecommerce landing pages.
+Instead, you take a detailed look at existing good, bad and shockingly terrible ecommerce landing page examples.

 This article breaks down three pages from separate industries to diagnose exactly where your own pages are succeeding… or failing.